Understanding RFP Software

 • Most common bottlenecks (drafting, review, formatting, etc.)

-Then set specific targets: "Reduce average response time from 28 to 15 hours while maintaining or improving win rate."
+Then set specific targets for improvement.
 This creates clear success criteria and helps justify investment.

-For organizations responding to 15+ RFPs annually, modern RFP software—particularly AI-native platforms—delivers measurable ROI within two quarters.
+For organizations responding to RFPs regularly, modern RFP software—particularly AI-native platforms—delivers measurable ROI.
 The technology has matured from "interesting experiment" to "competitive requirement" as more organizations adopt these tools and raise baseline expectations for proposal quality and responsiveness.

 FAQ